PlaidWeb/Pushl/README.md

 # Pushl

-A simple tool that parses content feeds and sends out appropriate push notifications (WebSub, Webmention, etc.) when they change.
+A simple tool that parses content feeds and sends out appropriate push notifications (WebSub, webmention, etc.) when they change.

 See http://publ.beesbuzz.biz/blog/113-Some-thoughts-on-WebMention for the motivation.

+## Features

+* Will send WebSub notifications for feeds which declare a WebSub hub
+* Will send webnotify notifications for entries discovered on those feeds or specified directly
+* Can perform autodiscovery of additional feeds on entry pages
+* Can do a full site submission on Atom feeds configured with [RFC 5005](https://tools.ietf.org/html/rfc5005)
+* When configured to use a cache directory, can detect entry deletions and updates to implement the webmention update and delete protocols

 ## Usage